flame-engine/flame/doc/tutorials/klondike/step1.md

     asset -- seems simpler to just have them as images instead.
   - Suit marks: ♥, ♦, ♣, ♠.
 Again, we could have used Unicode characters for
     these, but images are much easier to position precisely.
+      * In case you're wondering why these are yellow/blue instead of red/black -- turns out, black symbols don't look very nice on a dark background, so I had to adjust the color scheme.
   - Flame logo, for use on the backs of the cards.
   - Pictures of a Jack, a Queen, and a King.
 Normally there would be four times more of these, with a different character for each suite, but I got too